zellij-org/zellij/CONTRIBUTING.md

 To edit our manpage, the mandown crate (`cargo install --locked mandown`) is used and the work is done on a markdown file in docs/MANPAGE.md.

+To build zellij, you'll need [`protoc`](https://github.com/protocolbuffers/protobuf#protobuf-compiler-installation) installed.
+This is used to compile the .proto files into Rust assets.
+These protocol buffers are used for communication between Zellij and its plugins across the wasm boundary.

 Here are some of the commands currently supported by the build system:

 ```sh